47th Pennsylvania Infantry Regiment: Founding and first months of operation (1861)

-The 47th Pennsylvania Infantry was founded by Colonel Tilghman H. Good, who had previously served as captain, from 1850 to 1857, of the Allentown-based local militia unit known as the Allen Rifles, leader of the Pennsylvania National Guard's 4th Regiment, and commanding officer of the 1st Pennsylvania Infantry Regiment's Company I. Following his honorable discharge on July 23, 1861, he was authorized by Pennsylvania Governor Andrew Curtin to form a new regiment on August 5, 1861 that would serve for three years.
-Good immediately began recruiting men, including William H. Gausler, who had served with him in the 1st Pennsylvania Infantry Regiment and was also the former captain of a local militia unit, the Jordan Artillerists.
+The 47th Pennsylvania Infantry was founded by Colonel Tilghman H. Good, who previously served as captain, from 1850 to 1857, of the Allentown-based local militia unit known as the Allen Rifles, leader of the 4th Pennsylvania Infantry Regiment and commanding officer of the 1st Pennsylvania Infantry Regiment's Company I. Following his honorable discharge on July 23, 1861, Pennsylvania Governor Andrew Curtin authorized Good to form a new regiment on August 5, 1861.
+Good immediately began recruiting men, including William H. Gausler, who had served with him in the 1st Pennsylvania Infantry Regiment and was the former captain of a local militia unit, the Jordan Artillerists.

-Following a brief training period in light infantry tactics at Camp Curtin in Harrisburg, the 47th Pennsylvania Volunteers were shipped south by rail to Washington, D.C. on September 20, 1861.
-Marched to a soldiers' rest station upon arrival, they were fed and rested before being marched to Camp Kalorama, which was located on the Kalorama Heights near Georgetown, roughly two miles from the White House.
-On September 24, 1861, the 47th Regiment, Pennsylvania Volunteer Infantry became part of the U.S. Army when its men were officially mustered into federal service.
+Following a brief training period in light infantry tactics at Camp Curtin in Harrisburg, the 47th Pennsylvania Volunteers were deployed south by rail to Washington, D.C. on September 20, 1861.
+Marched to a soldiers' rest station upon arrival, they were fed and rested before being marched to Camp Kalorama, which was located in Kalorama Heights near Georgetown, roughly two miles from the White House.
+On September 24, 1861, the 47th Pennsylvania Regiment assimilated into the U.S. Army when its men were officially mustered into federal service.

-Three days later, on September 27, 1861, the 47th Pennsylvania was assigned to Brigadier-General Isaac Stevens' 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
+Three days later, on September 27, 1861, the 47th Pennsylvania was assigned to Brigadier General Isaac Stevens' 3rd Brigade, which also included the 33rd, 49th and 79th New York regiments.
 By that afternoon, the Mississippi rifle-armed infantrymen were on the march to Camp Lyon, Maryland on the Potomac River's eastern shore.
 At 5 p.m., they moved double-quick (one hundred and sixty-five steps per minute using thirty-three-inch steps) with the 46th Pennsylvania across the Chain Bridge marked on federal maps and then on toward Falls Church, Virginia.
 Arriving at Camp Advance around dusk, after completing an eight-mile trek, they made camp in a deep ravine near Fort Ethan Allen and General William Farrar Smith's headquarters and about two miles from the Chain Bridge.
 Under Smith's leadership, their regiment and brigade were now part of the larger Army of the Potomac, and would help to defend the nation's capital through late January when the men of the 47th Pennsylvania would be shipped south.